ppy/osu-wiki/wiki/osu!_rankings_history/en.md

 ## Number of reigns

-The following is a list of the total amount of times a player in the previous lists has reached the Rank #1 spot in their lifetime (as of 3 June 2021).
+The following is a list of the total amount of times a player has reached the rank #1 spot in their playtime (as of 3 June 2021).

 | Player | Reigns |
 | --: | :-: |